 Cats love to stay mentally stimulated, and you’ll soon be able to spot if your cat isn’t getting the stimulation they need.
-Signs that your feline is under-stimulated or bored include over or under eating, sleeping for longer periods than normal and destructive behaviors.
+Signs that your feline is under-stimulated or bored include over or under-eating, sleeping for longer periods than normal and destructive behaviors.

+Puzzles are fun games for cats.
 There are so many different cat puzzles available for purchase, but you don’t need to spend a fortune on fancy toys and puzzles to keep your cat entertained.

 You’ll need a cardboard box or an old Tupperware box that you don’t mind cutting into.
 Your monthly KitNipBox is the purrfect size for this!
 Place a few of your cat’s favorite toys into the box and make some small holes in the top.

 Your cat will love figuring out how to get the toys out of the box.
 For a quick “how-to” check out this video.

 Games with cats can encourage the natural hunter in them.
 Rather than feeding your feline from their regular food bowl, hiding treats or dry food in spots around the kitchen can be a great way to keep their brains active.

 Start off by hiding the food in plain sight in various different bowls.
 Your cat will enjoy going from bowl to bowl to find their food.